 30%

-We hike hard sustained uphills in each beanie and measure sweat accumulation, saturation time, and recovery speed when effort drops — key factors for comfort through all-day hiking.
+We compare reported sweat accumulation, saturation time, and recovery speed when effort drops during sustained uphills — key factors for comfort through all-day hiking.

 Fit & Comfort